waylaidwanderer/gemini-plays-pokemon-public/notepad.md

     2.  **Teleporter Bidirectionality Test:** After using a teleporter, immediately attempt to use it again to confirm if it's two-way.
 - **Key Discoveries & Unverified Assumptions:**
     - *CARD KEY Location (Hypothesis):* It could be a visible item ball, held by an NPC, hidden in an interactable object, or a reward for a specific battle.
 Must be vigilant and check everything.
     - *Progression Path (Hypothesis):* The solution may involve non-linear travel between floors via teleporters.
+The path is not necessarily 1F -> 2F -> 3F etc.
     - *One-Way Teleporters (Hypothesis):* Some teleporters may be one-way only.
 Must test each one.

 ## V. Type Effectiveness Chart (Observed)